-

-All snowmobile registrations, regardless of when the snowmobile was or is purchased, begin September 1 and end August 31.
+All snowmobile registrations, regardless of when the snowmobile was or is purchased, have a registration year between September 1 and August 31.
+If your snowmobile has a model year before 2004 or is more than 15 years old it is not required to be titled.

 Registering a New Snowmobile

-- Complete an appropriately named Vermont Snowmobile Registration/Title Application.
-If the dealer does not complete Section Six on the application you must also submit a Vermont Use Tax Return.
+- Complete an appropriately named Vermont Snowmobile Registration/Title Application (Form VD-038).
+If the dealer does not complete Section 6 on the application, you must also submit a Vermont Use Tax Return (Form SU-452).

 - Provide an original copy of the Manufacturer's Certificate of Origin.